Verma-Siddharth/Content-Analysis-SQL/README.md

 - **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
 - **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-## Author - Zero Analyst

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-### Stay Updated and Join the Community

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:

 - **YouTube**: [Subscribe to my channel for tutorials and insights](https://www.youtube.com/@zero_analyst)
 - **Instagram**: [Follow me for daily tips and updates](https://www.instagram.com/zero_analyst/)